OpenNyAI/jugalbandi-old/README.md

 2. Added `jb-auth-service`, `jb-jiva-service`, `jb-labeling-service` and several individual packages to the repository.
 3. All services and packages are now using `poetry` for dependency management.
 4. Added `jb.code-workspace` file to open the repository in VSCode.

+## Raise an Issue

+To raise an issue, follow the template present in ISSUES_TEMPLATE.md file and create a new issue.